markoboger/SeapalAndroidApp/README.md

 ----------

 In the SeapalAndriodApp project is an android test project integrated.
 The project is in the `/test` folder.
-It the Repository is imported to Eclipse there will be a seperate test project.
-To execute the tests you just have to run the project as an android junit test on either an emulator or a real device.
+It the Repository is imported to Eclipse there will be a separate test project.
+To execute the tests you just have to run the project as an android jUnit test on either an emulator or a real device.

 Activities
 ==========